Universal Freezing Transitions of Dipole-Conserving Chains: Introduction and summary of main results

-Quantum chains with any finite on-site dimension $d$, $k$-local interactions and charge-dipole symmetry can be analyzed by reformulating them as problems of hopping particles with maximal on-site occupation $d-1$ that conserve both total particle number $N$ and center of mass $X/N$.
-Exploiting this, Ref. \cite{Pozderac_DinfHSF} analytically argued that for unbounded maximal on-site occupation ($d=\infty$), the critical density is located at $\nu_c=(k-2)^{-1}$, where $k$ is the locality of interactions.
+Quantum chains with any on-site dimension $d$, range-$k$ interactions and charge-dipole symmetry can be analysed by reformulating them as problems of hopping particles with maximal on-site occupation $d-1$ that conserve both total particle number $N$ and centre of mass $X/N$.
+Exploiting this, Ref.~\cite{Pozderac_DinfHSF} analytically argued that for unbounded maximal on-site occupation ($d=\infty$) the critical density is located at $\nu_c=(k-2)^{-1}$, where $k$ is the range of interactions.
+In this work we make considerable progress on characterising the transition in dipole-conserving systems with any on-site dimension $d$.
+Our main contributions can be briefly summarised as follows.

-In this work, we show that the critical density $\nu_c=(k-2)^{-1}$ of Ref.~\cite{Pozderac_DinfHSF} is, in fact, “universal”: for any value of the on-site Hilbert space dimension $d$, there is a strong-to-weak transition at $\nu=\nu_c$, with a second weak-to-strong transition at $\nu=d-1-\nu_c$ by particle-hole symmetry.
+\emph{i.} \ We show that the critical density $\nu_c=(k-2)^{-1}$ of Ref.~\cite{Pozderac_DinfHSF} is, in fact, “universal”: for any value of the on-site Hilbert space dimension $d$, there is a strong-to-weak transition at $\nu=\nu_c$, with a second weak-to-strong transition at $\nu=d-1-\nu_c$ by particle-hole symmetry.
 This leads to the universal $d$-independent phase diagram of \cref{fig:PhaseDiagram}.
-To achieve this we develop several new concepts and approaches for characterising strongly and weakly fragmented phases and the transition between them.
+This result emerges from the findings presented in \cref{sec:FES,sec:strongfrag,sec:weakFragNumerics}, where we develop several new concepts and approaches (summarised in the next few points) for characterising strongly and weakly fragmented phases and the transition between them.

-We introduce the concept of “blockages” to characterise the strongly fragmented phase, defining them as local regions of the system across which transport of particle number and dipole moment cannot occur.
+\emph{ii.} \ In \cref{sec:FES} we introduce the concept of “blockages” to characterise the strongly fragmented phase, defining them as subregions of the system across which transport of particle number and dipole moment cannot occur.
 These constitute a generalisation of the ``bottlenecks'' introduced in Ref. \cite{Khemani_HSF}.
-The simplest example of a blockage is a contiguous sequence of $k-1$ or more ``frozen" sites, i.e. sites with an unchanging particle occupation number under dynamics.
-Indeed, such a sequence necessarily disconnects the regions to its left and right from each other.
-We also demonstrate the existence of blockages that do not involve frozen sites at all.
+One kind of blockage involves only “frozen” sites that have an unchanging particle number under dynamics.
+Remarkably, we also demonstrate the existence of a second kind of blockage that does not involve frozen sites at all.